Whatapalaver/CV/README.md

 **Marketforce** (Sept 2002 - Sept 2003) *Retail Channel Analyst*

 **Cork International** (Apr 1998 - Sept 2002) *Manager of Sales Based Ordering System*

+## Education

+#### Makers (June 2018 - October 2018)

+A 16-week intensive development bootcamp, where we learn to handle new technologies and languages in a group setting.
+It was an amazing experience where we learned to handle a steady stream of new challenges and developed the skills to unpick error messages and rescue ourselves without panic.
+Here I have learned to work in groups following an Agile framework where we use daily standups to ensure we are on track to deliver our target features.
+I have experience now in writing fullstack applications using a combination of Ruby and Javascript with frameworks such as Rails and React.
+All projects have been created using TDD approaches.

+**BPP London** - CIMA full accountancy qualification (2006 - 2009)

+#### University College London (2003 - 2006)

+- PhD Chemistry (Astrochemistry)
+- Thesis title: Formation of Alcohol on Interstellar Dust Grain Analogues
+- This was an experimental PhD involving serious spanner skills.
+I maintained a huge vacuum chamber that enabled me to recreate interstellar conditions (extremely low temperatures and pressures) and performed gas bombardment experiments on a small piece of graphite suspended in the middle of the chamber.
+This experience taught me very high levels of patience and the ability to process large volumes of data.

+**Open University** - BSc in Natural Sciences with Chemistry 1st Class Hons (1995 - 2000)

+**Sheffield University** - 2nd MB Medicine (1989 - 1993)

+**Headlands School Bridlington** - A levels in Chemistry (A), Physics (B), Biology (A) and AS Maths (1989)

 ## Hobbies and Interests
 I’m a medically and accountancy trained full stack developer with a PhD in Astrochemistry but I could also be described as a serial dabbler with multiple full time interests.
 I document almost all of these interests in one or more blogs.